If you need to change your WordPress password, you might be panicking. You’ve lost access to your site and you don’t know how to get in again.

 Now go back to your site and log in using your new password.

 How to Reset WordPress Passwords Using the Emergency Password Reset Script

 If all else fails, a last-ditch resort is to use the WordPress emergency password reset script.

 To use this, you’ll need to know the administrator’s username.
 It will update the password for the admin account and send an email to the administrator’s email address.

 You don’t actually need access to email, but you will need to know the username.
 The new password will be sent to your email address, so if your email has been compromised, don’t use this method.

 In most cases, if you have the username and access to email, you can use the lost password link in the login screen.

-But if you don’t have access to your site at all and need to reset your password, this is an option.
+But if wp-admin is not working at all and need to reset your password, this is an option.